Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Norwegian Naval Forces

 Stavern Memorial commemorations - 19 are commemorated at this memorial for seamen in Stavern, Norway.
 In addition to the 18 named above, there's an Einar Myhre Johnsen.
-Checking with the book "Våre falne", which lists Norwegian WW II casualties, I find that he was run over by a car during the blackout in London on Aug.
+Checking the book "Våre falne", which lists Norwegian WW II casualties, I find that he was run over by a car during the blackout in London on Aug.
 13-1942 and is buried there.
 He had previously served on Alaska.

 Back to Fagersten on the "Ships starting with F" page.